 The best type of solution is the filter out the traffic before it actually reaches your server.

-Sucuri offers a Web Application Firewall that focuses on blocking bad traffic reaching your site.
+Sucuri offers a Web Application Firewall that focuses on blocking bad traffic from reaching your site.
 Their WAF protects your website from DDoS, Bruteforce, and malware attacks.
-It is an effective tool against cyberattacks but it is only responsive to the traffic that has already bypassed the server and has reached your website.
+It is an effective tool against cyberattacks, but it is only responsive to the traffic that has already bypassed the server and has reached your website.

 Cloudflare Pro & Business

-It offers a basic version of Web Application Firewall but it is limited to certain use-cases and needs manual configuration.
-It also protects your site against basic DDoS, and Brute Force attacks but does not cover advanced security features like auto rate-limiting, and proactive security measures that detect and stop attacks before they pose any danger.
+It offers a basic version of Web Application Firewall, but it is limited to certain use cases and needs manual configuration.
+It also protects your site against basic DDoS and Brute Force attacks but does not cover advanced security features like auto rate-limiting and proactive security measures that detect and stop attacks before they pose any danger.

 Accelerated Domains is a solution that Servebolt developed to address crucial performance and security issues such as bad website traffic.
 This is a completely managed service that offers enterprise-grade security designed to encounter an array of cybersecurity issues.

 Accelerated Domains offers the same proactive solution that we discussed earlier in this article.
-The Security Engine of Accelerated Domains sits between the web traffic and your website to only bypass the good traffic and block bots that are headed towards your site with the wrong intentions.
+The Security Engine of Accelerated Domains sits between the web traffic and your website to only bypass the good traffic and block bots that are headed toward your site with the wrong intentions.

-The most prominent feature of Accelerated Domains is that it is set only once and through machine learning and Servebolt’s customer patterns, it further improves itself with time.
+The most prominent feature of Accelerated Domains is that it is set only once, and through machine learning and Servebolt’s customer patterns, it further improves itself with time.

-Being an online business owner you can be at ease if you have the Accelerated Domain enabled on your domain.
+Being an online business owner, you can be at ease if you have the Accelerated Domain enabled on your domain.
 It does all the work automatically and takes action before you even notice a vulnerability.